eComNation/docs/source/includes/_theme_anatomy.md

-# 1. The Anatomy of a Theme
+﻿# 1.
+The Anatomy of a Theme
-Every 39shops theme consist of certain basic elements which work together to show up the online store.
+Every eComNation theme consist of certain basic elements which work together to show up the online store.
 These elements are:

 * Templates